npm/policies/conduct.md

 is never a good reason to be rude over package name disputes.

-Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.
+Any spamming, trolling, flaming, baiting, or other attention-stealing behavior is not welcome, and will not be tolerated.

 Harassing other users of the Service is never tolerated, whether via public or private media.